 SINGING - Soldiers would sing a variety of songs - hymns, melancholy (sad) songs about home, or rousing patriotic songs.
-For starters, lead a sing-along of "Dixie" and "Battle Hymn of the Republic."

 • Review the maps and itinerary for your day with the students.
 Familiarity will decrease trip anxiety and orientation time, and will increase excitement for the day as well as knowledge retention.
 If any of the students have been to Gettysburg before, ask them to share their experiences with others in the group.